We have a number of advisory committees and panels, with some established under s355 of the Local Government Act 1998.

-The list of 355c Council Committees and other regional groups is reviewed each September by Council.
+Council reviews the list of 355c Council Committees and other regional groups in September each year.

 Aboriginal Strategic Committee